codeigniter4/CodeIgniter4/user_guide_src/source/general/caching.rst

 you.
 Once the tag is in place, your pages will begin being cached.

 .. important:: If you change configuration options that might affect
-    your output, you have to manually delete your cache files.
+    your output, you have to manually delete your cache.

 Deleting Caches
 ===============

-If you no longer wish to cache a file you can remove the caching tag and it will no longer be refreshed when it expires.
+If you no longer wish to cache a page you can remove the caching tag and it will no longer be refreshed when it expires.

 .. note:: Removing the tag will not delete the cache immediately.
 It will